 WPU Psychology Department Adjunct Faculty Program (AFP) for Currently Enrolled Psy.D.
-Students (year 2 and up)
+Students (year 2 and up or after completion of at least one year in the program)

 Purpose of the Program

 Adjunct Faculty are regularly employed by the Department of Psychology to provide a comprehensive set of course offerings each semester.
 Involvement with William Paterson University as an Adjunct Faculty member may be used to provide tuition assistance and a stipend (determined per course credit).
 The Adjunct Faculty Program (AFP) is being offered to students in the Psy.D. program who hold an M.A. or M.S. degree, either from WPU or another accredited university.
 The AFP is to enhance student development, provide students with financial support, and assist in fulfilling the needs of the University.